 Chinook Care Centre Hymn Sing

 Prior to shutting down to protect the residents' health, on the fourth Sunday afternoon of each month, St James takes its turn to offer a time of hymn singing for the residents of the Chinook Care Centre.
 This provides an opportunity for the residents who otherwise could not get out to enjoy a church service.
 At the moment, until health precautions are lifted, our three groups will stay in a state of hibernation/inactivity until the nursing home gives us the green light to start again.

 St. Edmund's Food Bank

-The Anglican parish of St. Edmund's in Bowness operates a food and clothing bank that St. James is pleased to help support.
+The Anglican parish of St. Edmund's in Bowness operates a food bank that St. James is pleased to help support.
 The need in the community is such that St. Edmund's has been distributing about sixty hampers each month, and continues to do so during the COVID-19 social distancing.
 Donations of non-perishable food will be gratefully received, and we will ensure that these items are delivered to St Edmunds.
 Please call the church office and leave a message letting us know you have a food donation.
 We will call back and arrange a time for drop-off.